 Furthermore, a trademark strategy puts the rest of the marijuana industry on notice that a business has staked its claim on a specific name, logo, design, or mark.
 Others are far less likely to use a name that someone else is already using because of a little thing called common law.

 The United States is one of the only countries in the world that considers trademark ownership based on a first-to-use basis, not a first-to-register basis.
-That means marks that haven’t been registered can still be protected through common law.
+That means marks that haven’t been registered for federal trademark protection can still be protected through common law.
 Businesses that infringe on a mark that is already being used in commerce to sell similar goods or services will find themselves in big trouble.

 The 5-Part Trademark Strategy for Marijuana Businesses